DataSF/draft-publishing-standards/canonical-lists/assessor-parcel-numbers-apn.md

 ### Illustration

+### Authority

+* Recordation of final parcel maps happens with the Office of the Assessor-Recorder
+* Before being recorded, subdivision maps are approved by the County Surveyor, the Public Works Director and the Board of Supervisors
+  * More information about the [subdivision process and related codes on the Public Works website](http://sfpublicworks.org/services/subdivisions-and-mapping)

 ## Use

 * To tie deeds and legal records to a property mapped [through an official land subdivision process](http://sfpublicworks.org/services/subdivisions-and-mapping)